What are the Easiest IB Subjects?

 When exploring the Group 3 (Individual and Societies) subjects in the IB program, several subjects emerge as relatively easier options, providing students with a more manageable academic experience:

 1. IB Business Management: Business Management stands out as one of the easiest subjects within Group 3.
-With average grades of 5.25 at HL and 5.11 at SL, it offers a practical approach to understanding business concepts, management principles, and organisational structures.
+With average grade of 4.9 at both levels, it offers a practical approach to understanding business concepts, management principles, and organisational structures.
 The subject's focus on real-world applications and case studies allows students to develop a comprehensive understanding of business environments, making it an accessible choice for many.
 However for those students who find difficulty in it are advised to take help from expert IB Business Management tutors.

-It is worth noting that while Classical Greek and Roman Studies achieved the highest average grade at 6.3, the subject had a smaller number of students.
-IB Economics also stands out with relatively higher average grades, particularly at SL, with 5.02.
-Additionally, Geography demonstrates a favorable performance with above-average mean grades.
+It is worth noting that while Russian B HL achieved the highest average grade at 6.5, the subject had a smaller number of students.
+IB Economics also stands out with relatively higher average grades, particularly at HL, with 5.1.
+Additionally, Geography demonstrates a favourable performance with above-average mean grades.

 Easiest Group 4 (Sciences) Subjects